JimTMooney/JimTMooney.github.io/Courses/F25/homeworks/hw5/HW5.md

 NUM_B = 512

-Anything that increases speed is allowed *as long as* the results are correct and you **do not** make use of any cuda library functions which abstract shared memory, coarsening, vectorized loading away from you.
+Anything that increases speed is allowed *as long as* the results are correct and you **do not** make use of any more complex cuda library functions (cuBLAS, tensor cores) which abstract shared memory, coarsening, vectorized loading away from you.

 ---